 Nationally, the numbers are more severe.
 2016 showed that 4,440 large semis and buses were in fatal crashes.
 The general trend of fatal crashes from 2009-2016 shows an increase of 28 percent.
 Recognizing how dangerous accidents involving large trucks can be is important.
 The more aware passenger vehicle drivers and truckers are of the dangers, the better chance collision rates will decrease.

 A commercial vehicle wreck often occurs when you least expect it.
-If it does, you’ll want a trusted lawyer at your side.
+If it does, you’ll want a trusted trucking accident lawyer at your side.

 Common Causes of Maryland Big Rig Accidents